LeoKalshteyn/book-collection-sinatra/README.md

 # BookCollection

-A Sinatra App to keep track of books and their authors.
+A Sinatra App to keep track of books, their authors and which users posted them.

 ## Installation